GoogleChrome/web-vitals/README.md

 ## Browser Support

-The `web-vitals` code has been tested and will run without error in all major browsers as well as Internet Explorer back to version 9.
+The `web-vitals` code has been tested and will run without error in all major browsers for the past 30 months ([Baseline Widely Available](https://web.dev/baseline)).
 However, some of the APIs required to capture these metrics are currently only available in Chromium-based browsers (e.g. Chrome, Edge, Opera, Samsung Internet).

 Browser support for each function is as follows: